awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

                    "PollForSourceChanges": "false",
    ```

-   AWS CodePipeline uses Amazon CloudWatch Events to detect changes in your AWS CodeCommit source repository and branch or your Amazon S3 source bucket\.
-AWS CodePipeline uses webhooks to detect changes in your GitHub source repository and branch\.
+   CodePipeline uses Amazon CloudWatch Events to detect changes in your CodeCommit source repository and branch or your Amazon S3 source bucket\.
+CodePipeline uses webhooks to detect changes in your GitHub source repository and branch\.
 The next step includes instructions for creating these resources manually\.
 Setting the flag to `false` disables periodic checks, which are not required when you use the recommended change detection methods\.

-1. To add a build, test, or deploy action in a region different from your pipeline, you must add the following to your pipeline structure\.
-For detailed instructions, see [Add a Cross\-Region Action in AWS CodePipeline](actions-create-cross-region.md)\.
+1. To add a build, test, or deploy action in a Region different from your pipeline, you must add the following to your pipeline structure\.
+For detailed instructions, see [Add a Cross\-Region Action in CodePipeline](actions-create-cross-region.md)\.
    + Add the `Region` parameter to your action's pipeline structure\.
-   + Use the `artifactStores` parameter to specify an artifact bucket for each region where you have an action\.
+   + Use the `artifactStores` parameter to specify an artifact bucket for each Region where you have an action\.

 1. If you are working with the pipeline structure retrieved using the get\-pipeline command, you must modify the structure in the JSON file\.
 You must remove the `metadata` lines from the file so the update\-pipeline command can use it\.
 Remove the section from the pipeline structure in the JSON file \(the `"metadata": { }` lines and the `"created"`, `"pipelineARN"`, and `"updated"` fields\)\.